Guillermo-37/jni-calculator/README.md

 ## Available Scripts

 - **gen_jni.sh**: Generates JNI headers and C stubs for Java classes with native methods.
-- **build_and_run.sh**: Cleans, generates JNI headers, builds native and Java code, and produces a runnable JAR.
+- **build.sh**: Cleans, generates JNI headers, builds native and Java code, and produces a runnable JAR.
 - **clean.sh**: Removes all generated files in the build directory.
-- **run_jar.sh**: Builds the project (if needed) and runs the generated JAR, linking the native library.
+- **run.sh**: Builds the project (if needed) and runs the generated JAR, linking the native library.

 ## Running